mmonfils/neighborhood-lab-dsm/SUBSTACK-BLUEPRINT.md

 # Substack Layout Architecture

-This blueprint documents the editorial framework, word budgets, and publication sections governing our communication front porch at the Substack newsletter.
-This file ensures that any independent organizer can reproduce or fork this communication strategy to support localized neighbor networks.
+This blueprint documents the writing guidelines, word budgets, and spaces governing our communication front porch at the Substack newsletter.
+This file ensures that any independent organizer can reproduce or fork these notebook blueprints to support localized neighbor networks.

 ## The "Front Porch Encounter" Word Budgets
 We intentionally reject long-form, academic formats.
 Every post mirrors a brief, casual sidewalk conversation.
 To keep updates quick and respectful of time, we adhere to strict word budgets that include our standard footer: